cerfacs-globc/icclim/doc/source/references/api/icclim/index.rst

    :param bootstrap: ``optional`` Override bootstrap behavior for day-of-year percentile thresholds.
                      Use ``None`` (default) to rely on icclim's overlap-based bootstrap logic, ``False`` to disable bootstrap, or ``True`` to force it when supported by the threshold type.
+For dask-backed percentile count indices, icclim automatically computes bootstrap one bounded spatial tile at a time so users do not have to find a working dask chunking strategy by trial and error.
+The safe path derives its spatial tile size from ``ICCLIM_BOOTSTRAP_SAFE_TILE_MEMORY`` (default: ``2GB``), unless
+                     ``ICCLIM_BOOTSTRAP_SAFE_TILE_CELLS`` is set as an expert override.
+                     Set ``ICCLIM_BOOTSTRAP_MODE=default`` only for diagnostics to keep the legacy dask graph path.
                      This overlap-based bootstrap is part of the standard treatment for percentile-based extreme indices when the reference period overlaps the study period.
-In practice it matters for common ETCCDI-style thresholds such as the 10th and 90th percentiles, and can be even more consequential for stronger percentile thresholds.
-Because it is computationally expensive, ``bootstrap=False`` can still be a useful pragmatic workaround on large dask-backed datasets.
+In practice it matters for common ETCCDI-style thresholds such as the 10th and 90th percentiles, and can be even more consequential for stronger percentile thresholds. ``bootstrap=False`` is only a user-selected shortcut for fast exploratory assessment: it disables the overlap correction and can bias percentile-based results.
    :type bootstrap: bool | None
    :param doy_window_width: ``optional`` Window width used to aggreagte day of year values when computing
                             day of year percentiles (doy_per)